makusan8/kubernetes/README.md

 meaning we don't have any other worker nodes around it.

 By default, K8s assumes you will be connecting other nodes to your master node to make a 'proper' cluster.
-So to stop us from placing our Pods on your master, they have applied a taint to your node, which is called 'NoSchedule'.
+So to stop us from placing our Pods in the master, they have applied a taint to your node, which is called 'NoSchedule'.

 And we need to remove it's taint mode.
 Otherwise, our pods will be stuck